mex1

 Each order comes with onions and lettuce, with the awesome homemade salsa and tortillas.

-I get the 1/4 chicken for 65 pesos, which is $2.32 for the best lunch ever!
-The half chicken is 120 Pesos which can feed two people easily for $5 and the 3/4 and whole chicken can feed larger families.
+I get the 1/4 chicken for 65 pesos, which is $2.50 for the best lunch ever!
+The half chicken is $120 Pesos, which can feed two people easily for $6 USD.
+The whole chicken can feed larger families for about $12 with all the fixings!

 Friday nights are surf and turn night at my local watering hole down the street.

-The prices cannot be beat as that was $32 USD and absolutely amazing with a draft beer and hockey.
+The price cannot be beat, as that was $15 USD with a draft beer and hockey.

 default